Go on to Part Six

 Oct.
 3 White Plains, New York White Plains Music Hall

 Giant was the first act to perform at this brand new concert venue, along with Gary Wright as their support act, and attendance is said to have been very poor.
 The band endured a few technical glitches at this show.
 During the clavinet introduction to Experience, Kerry is reported to have found his instrument to be out of tune.
 Using a tuning wrench, he quickly opened the lid and tuned it, then went on as if nothing had happened.
 Also, Ray is said to have broken not only one of his bass strings but also a drum head that he was playing upon during the So Sincere drum bash.
 A tape exists, allegedly recorded at this concert, although questions have arisen as to whether this tape may actually have been made at a different show.
 On the recording, the intro tape leading into Cogs in Cogs at the beginning of the show didn't work, nor did the "breaking glass" tape normally used to lead into The Runaway.
 However, at least three fans in attendance recall both tapes working fine at the actual concert.
 Additionally, the recording includes the instrumental Plain Truth intro before Ray's violin solo, but one of these same fans remembers Ray jokingly trying to start to play without his instrument, then retrieving it and beginning his solo without the rest of the band.
 Regardless of the tape’s origin, the complete performance was released on the Glass House ENDLESS LIFE CD in 2002.
 On Reflection and Proclamation from it have also been included in the 2013 compilation album MEMORIES OF OLD DAYS.
+While in the area, the band is believed to have stopped in at the studio of WRNW, a tiny progressive FM radio station, for an interview.

 White Plains Oct.
 3, 1975